 As a general proposition, your business should be subject to tax in the country of your residence.
 Yes, there is tax, even if all of your business is done online.
-If you are conducting your business as a solo proprietor, while being physically present in Canada, you should be subject to tax in Canada.
+If you are conducting your business as a solo proprietor (self-employed, without forming or incorporating a business entity), while being physically present in Canada, you should be subject to tax in Canada with respect to the services performed in Canada.
 If you are also subject to U.S. tax on some of your income, you should be able to avoid double taxation by claiming U.S. taxes (or other foreign taxes) paid on your Canadian individual income tax return.
-If you do your business through a Canadian corporation or a U.S. corporation, the taxation becomes more complicated, but for the sake of simplicity, you should be paying taxes in both Canada and the United States.
+If you do your business through a Canadian corporation or a U.S. corporation, the taxation becomes more complicated, but for the sake of simplicity, your business may be required to pay taxes in both Canada and the United States.

-Based on your situation, you may be required to file both Canadian and U.S. tax returns, as well as additional tax disclosure filings, for instance, when you are claiming certain Canada-U.S. income tax treaty benefits or reduced tax withholding.
-If you are subject to tax in the United States and claim a foreign tax credit on your Canadian tax return, the CRA would typically require you to provide a proof of ultimate tax liability before granting the foreign tax credit claim.
+Based on your situation, you may be required to file both Canadian and U.S. tax returns, as well as additional tax disclosure filings, for instance, when you are claiming certain Canada-U.S. income tax treaty benefits, have certain intercompany transactions that are required to be reported, or would like to claim a reduced tax withholding.
+If you are subject to tax in the United States and claim a foreign tax credit on your Canadian tax return, the CRA would typically require you to provide proof of your ultimate U.S. tax liability before granting the foreign tax credit claim.
 Such proof would include providing various tax slips (such as Form W-2 in case of employment income), a copy of your U.S. tax return, an IRS transcript of account, state account transcript, and other forms of proof acceptable to the CRA.